DJones0101/COMP354/README.md

 Answer the following questions:
 1. Compare what happens in Kruskal’s algorithm versus Prim’s algorithm if we run them on a graph that is not connected.

+Kruskal and Prim's algorithm are both excellent at finding minimum cost spanning trees.
+Kruskal's algorithm selects the smallest edges in such a way that doesn't create a cycle.
+Prim's algorithm takes a more natural approach.
+Prim's starts with an arbitrary starting point and selects the smallest edges in such a way that doesn't create a cycle.
+Then it moves to the next node and repeats until every node is explored.
+Both algorithms work on the premise that the given graph is connected.
+When Kruskal's encounters a non-connected graph, it will return two MCSTs because of it blindly selecting the smallest edges while avoiding cycles.
+When Prim's is given a non- connected graph, it will return a single MCST.
+Unlike Kruskal's Prim's moves from node to node exploring the possible edges, This makes it impossible for non-connected nodes to be reached.

 2. Adapt Prim’s algorithm to graphs that may include edges of negative costs; give an example of an application where negative costs may occur naturally.

+Prim's algorithm is useful in many real worlds situations.
+One example that comes to mind is in logistics.
+Transporting goods by truck requires load and unloading items onto trucks.
+The total weight of the truck plus its cargo affects the efficiency of its engine.
+If we look at this scenario in the form of a graph, we can have positive edges where the truck adds cargo increasing its weight.
+Negative edges could represent the truck delivering its cargo.
+A logistics company would benefit from Prim's algorithm in this situation.
+The company would be able to choose the MCST to save on expenses related to maintenance and fuel cost.

 3. A binary heap data structure is an array that we can view naturally as a nearly complete binary tree.
 Each node of the tree corresponds to an element in the array, as shown
 below: